terrycojones/rpnpy/README.md

 $ echo 'pi 10 10 * *' | rpn.py
 314.1592653589793

-# Same thing, but use 'dup' to duplicate the 10, and 'reduce' to multiply.

 # Equivalently, using reduce to do the multiplying.
 The ':!' modifier
 # tells rpn.py to push the '*' function onto the stack instead of
 # immediately running it.